AvePoint/cloud-api/docs/elements/baseline-management/tenant-action.md

 ## Request Body Parameters

-You can provide a object about the action.
+You can provide an object about the action.

 |Parameter|Description | Type|Required?|
 |---|---|---|---|
 |actionType| The action that you want to perform on a tenant.
 (More actions will be supported in the future) <ul><li>**1** - Apply baselines to tenant</li></ul> |integer|Yes|
 |data| The parameters of the action. |object|Yes|

-### Apply Action Data Parameters

-For the "Apply baselines to tenant" action, the parameters of the data object are as follows.
+**Action data parameters**

 |Parameter|Description | Type|Required?|
 |---|---|---|---|